sayakpaul/portfolio/_pages/about.md

 title: About Me
 permalink: /about/
 ---
 I am primarily interested in image recognition and generation tasks which is what my professional work also requires.
-I am also interested in other areas of Deep Learning such as model optimization, self-supervision, and model robustness.
+I am also interested in other areas of Deep Learning such as model optimization, semi-supervision, self-supervision, and model robustness.
 I have a good amount of experience in implementing research ideas, sometimes incorporating them in practical applications, and communicating my implementation details through lucid writings.

 I advocate for highly readable and self-contained code.
 Python is what I primarily use for programming.
 I am proficient in TensorFlow and a beginner in PyTorch.
 I usually train models on Google Cloud Platform / Colaboratory / Kaggle facilitating TPUs when required.